Where the Hell Are the Impeachment Protests?

 The streets of Washington are empty.
 There is no postering, street art, baby blimp, skywriting, lawn signs, placards in shop windows, nor other creative fare on offer from the Trump resistance.
 The scene is far removed from September, when hundreds of climate protestors shut down traffic.
 Today, someone who walked the same streets would encounter little indication that a historic impeachment trial is imminent.

-It’s a particular irony, given that the first year of the Trump era—the period of the women’s march and the real-time mobilization against the immigration ban targeting Muslim-majority countries—saw a lot of assertions (including in this magazine) that Washington had entered a new era of public protest.
+It’s a particular irony, given that the first year of the Trump era—the period of the Women’s March and the real-time mobilization against the immigration ban targeting Muslim-majority countries—saw a lot of assertions (including in this magazine) that Washington had entered a new era of public protest.
 Americans, some thought, were abandoning their social echo chambers and taking it to the streets.

 Writers called for an Americans’ March, in which millions take to the streets.
 Where are they?